Knowledge Base

 MTP/MPO Cable Number of fiber strands (12, 16, 24, 32, 48…)

 A MTP MPO cables can have a different number of fibers/strands.
-Fibers are sorted in lanes of 12 or 16 and an example is provided below with MPO-12 on the LEFT and MPO-16 on the RIGHT:
+Fibers are sorted in lanes of 12 or 16, and an example is provided below with MPO-12 on the LEFT and MPO-16 on the RIGHT:

 It is important to know that these strands can be stacked in multiple rows to have, for example, 48, 72, 144-strand connections on a single MPO connector.
 That is why the same fiber numbering principle applies to connectors that have more than one row of fibers.
-Next line continues from the left where the previous one line stopped.
+The next line continues from the left where the previous line stopped.
 Important – Lines are counted from bottom to top.

 An easy way to know the number of the fiber – S = X*(R-1)+N, where